Justice Chaudhury: Plot

-Advocate RK Chowdary a disciple of justice sentences a hardcore criminal Shankar Singh to death.
-Hence, his villainous twin Jai Singh seeks vengeance and blends to repay with an advocate Kailash Nath who envies Chowdary.
-Chowdary is lively with his ideal wife Janki, son Inspector Ramesh, daughter-in-law Latha, and a dumb daughter Lakshmi.
-Parallelly, Ramu a juvenile one that resembles Chowdary is a motor mechanic & racer too.
+Advocate RK Choudhary a disciple of justice sentences a hardcore criminal Shankar Singh to death.
+Hence, his villainous twin Jai Singh seeks vengeance and blends to repay with an advocate Kailash Nath who envies Choudhary.
+Choudhary is lively with his ideal wife Janki, son Inspector Ramesh, daughter-in-law Lata, and a dumb daughter Lakshmi.
+Parallelly, Ramu a juvenile one that resembles Choudhary is a motor mechanic & racer too.
 Ramu falls for Rekha the daughter of Kailash Nath.
 Gazing the caliber of Ramu Jai Singh selects him as his white knight that succeeds in several tasks courageously.
-Meanwhile, Chowdary is appointed as Chief Justice of the High Court which abides the noxious.
-So, they ploy by utilizing their acolyte Gopal and knit him with Lakshmi to exploit Chowdary.
-Nevertheless, Chowdary is hard though Gopal expels Lakshmi.
+Meanwhile, Choudhary is appointed as Chief Justice of the High Court which abides the noxious.
+So, they ploy by utilizing their acolyte Gopal and knit him with Lakshmi to exploit Choudhary.
+Nevertheless, Choudhary is hard though Gopal expels Lakshmi.
 Once, Rekha witnesses Ramu's criminality and accuses then he divulges the actuality.
 Explicitly, all efforts are on behalf of his mother Radha who is in prison for the crime he committed.
-Kailashnath discovers Ramu as Chowdary's son when he intrigues him by forging Chowdary as a deceiver of his mother and provokes Ramu to pay him back.
-Here, Ramu in the guise of Chowdary incriminates Ramesh when Chowdary is compelled to penalize him without fear and favor.
-Thereafter, Chowdary starts digging into the matter when he learns the reality regarding Radha & Ramu and recalls the past.
-Indeed, Chowdary & Radha are love birds in the college and decided to knit shortly.
-But suddenly, Radha quits when ascertaining her as dead Chowdary and nuptial with Janki.
-At present, Radha releases, Chowdary meets her and knows that she deliberately did, perceiving Janki's love for him.
-Chowdary also explains the credulity of Ramu.
+Kailashnath discovers Ramu as Choudhary's son when he intrigues him by forging Choudhary as a deceiver of his mother and provokes Ramu to pay him back.
+Here, Ramu in the guise of Choudhary incriminates Ramesh when Choudhary is compelled to penalize him without fear and favor.
+Thereafter, Choudhary starts digging into the matter when he learns the reality regarding Radha & Ramu and recalls the past.
+Indeed, Choudhary & Radha are love birds in the college and decided to knit shortly.
+But suddenly, Radha quits when ascertaining her as dead Choudhary and nuptial with Janki.
+At present, Radha releases, Choudhary meets her and knows that she deliberately did, perceiving Janki's love for him.
+Choudhary also explains the credulity of Ramu.
 Listening to it, Radha makes Ramu realize.
-Being cognizant of it, Jai Singh seizes Chowdary's family including Kailashnath.
-However, Chowdary gamely breaks his play along with Ramu.
-At last, Jai Singh ceased when Radha sacrifices her life while guarding Chowdary.
-Finally, the movie ends on a happy note with the marriage of Ramu & Rekha.
+Being cognizant of it, Jai Singh seizes Choudhary,s family including Kailash Nath.
+However, Choudhary gamely breaks his play along with Ramu.
+At last, Jai Singh ceased when Radha sacrifices her life while guarding Choudhary Finally, the movie ends on a happy note with the marriage of Ramu & Rekha.